ut2019nn/ut2019nn.github.io/index.md

 close_open_diff - the ratio of close price to open price (close_open_diff = close/open)

 * Timeseries data conversion:
-Keras Timeseriesgenerator was being used to generate some sequence of data, in a span of continues 10 days and produce batches for training/validation.
+Keras Timeseriesgenerator was being used to generate some sequence of data, in a span of continuous 10 days and produce batches for training/validation.

 ![RNN input](https://cdn-images-1.medium.com/max/1600/1*v5_QpzkQfufVogeCY9eaOw.png)